soliditybank/ultra/README.md

 Your address must be funded with enough ether to cover the network fee.

 ## FROM ANY DEVICE (e.g. your phone):
-- Go to https://soliditybank.com/ultra and scan the QR.
-Or copy/paste the signature.
+- Go to https://soliditybank.com/ultra and scan the QR or copy/paste the signature.
 - Execute the transaction and wait for confirmation.

 ### Possible Issues